This French Pianist Has Been Playing For 102 Years And Just Released A New Album

 There was another reason for recording her.
 Colette Maze is Cortot's last living pupil.
 Cortot taught a specific technique and method, focused on relaxing the arms and hands.

-"So the way she's touching the piano is very special," says Fabrice.
+"So the way she's touching the piano is very special," her son says.
 "It's very rare.
 The way she is playing Debussy is very unique."

 Maze records her albums at home with the help of a sound engineer — usually on Sundays, when the neighbors are likely to be out and the building is quieter.